utkang/utkangencdev/README.md

 ### A Electrical-Electronics Engineering student from Istanbul

-#### Still learning HTML, CSS, and JS for front-end software development path.
+#### Still learning HTML, CSS, and JS for front-end development path.

 #### Connect with me: utkangencdev@gmail.com